istio/istio.io/content/en/docs/setup/install/helm/index.md

 ### Canary Upgrade

-You can install a canary version of Istio control plane to validate that the new version is compatible with your existing configuration using the steps below:
+You can install a canary version of Istio control plane to validate that the new version is compatible with your existing configuration and data plane using the steps below:

 1. Install a canary version of the Istio discovery chart by setting the revision
    value: